Trees and Shrubs

 - Continue to cut back petunias by 1/4 to 1/2 of it’s growth to keep them from getting leggy.

 - For hanging baskets that have been allowed to dry out place the entire container in a tub of water or deep saucer of water, for about 15 minutes to rehydrate.

 - Continue to monitor impatiens for signs of downy mildew.
 Remove and black bag if infected.

 - Continue fertilizing your potted plants to keep them blooming.

-- Crane flies begin emerging from the lawn late this month, if you have a problem with these reduce watering as they require moist conditions to lay their eggs.
+- Crane flies continue emerging from the lawn until around mid Sept. if you have a problem with these reduce watering as they require moist conditions to lay their eggs.
+Nematode sprays can begin.